icy/git_xy/README.md

 - [ ] More `POSIX` ;)
 - [ ] `hook/gh`: Return zero if a PR already exists
 - [ ] Sometimes we only need to create a PR without generate any commit
+- [ ] Add option to reverse the synchronization (dst becomes src and vice versa)

 Done